TRON-Bioinformatics/EasyFuse/README.md

   -  `3prime`: `within` + `right_boundary`
   - `no_match`: `within` + `within`

-- **bp1_frame:** Reading frame of translated peptide at breakpoint for fusion transcript1 (-1 is none-coding region/no frame; 0,1,2 is coding region with indicated offset for reading frame)
+- **bp1_frame:** Reading frame of translated peptide at breakpoint for fusion transcript1 (-1 is non-coding region/no frame; 0,1,2 is coding region with indicated offset for reading frame)
 - **bp2_frame:** Reading frame of translated peptide at breakpoint for fusion transcript2 (-1 is none-coding region/no frame; 0,1,2 is coding region with indicated offset for reading frame)
 - **frame:** Type of frame for translation of fusion gene:
   - `in_frame`: translation of wild type peptide sequences without frameshift after breakpoint (both coding frames are equal, `bp1_frame` == `bp2_frame` != `-1`)